-- Chapter 1, Troubleshooting During Power-Up, explains what can go wrong during power-up and how to identify the cause of the problem. - Chapter 2, System Self-Test, tells how to interpret the self-test console display and module LEDs. - Chapter 3, Diagnostics, describes the various diagnostics used to test the system. - Appendix A contains the parse trees, and Appendix B gives power requirements and guidelines.
+- Chapter 1, Troubleshooting During Power-Up, explains what can go wrong during power-up and how to identify the cause of the problem. - Chapter 2, System Self-Test, tells how to interpret the self-test console display and module LEDs. - Chapter 3, Diagnostics, describes the various diagnostics used to test the system. - Appendix A contains the parse trees, and Appendix B contains guidelines for troubleshooting the power system.